ArthurLeonard/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+	In server-side routing, all data resides on the server and the browser needs to make requests (and wait) whenever it needs to display something new.
+In client-side routing we use the state memory to 		effect changes directly in the browser

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+	Get - Read
+	Push - Create
+	Put - Update
+	Delete - Delete

 - [ ] Mention three tools we can use to make AJAX requests.
+	Get, Post, Delete.

 ## Project Set Up